Get the structure of a MySQL table in PHP (PDO).

 $statement = $pdo->query('DESCRIBE ' . $tableToDescribe);

-//Fetch our result.
+//Fetch the result.

 $result = $statement->fetchAll(PDO::FETCH_ASSOC);

-//with each array containing information about the columns
+//with each array containing information about the columns.

 var_dump($result);